jbemmel/srl-frr-agent/README.md

 It is also possible to dynamically assign /31 IPv4 addresses to the interfaces that participate in BGP unnumbered.
 If we discover the router ID of the peer and allow for a configurable IP range to use, then:
 * Calculate the difference between the router IDs, and use this as an index into the IP range.
 The lower ID gets .0 and the higher one gets .1 (out of a /31 pair)
 For example, if a spine is 1.1.0.0 and a leaf is 1.1.1.0, the difference is 256.
 1.1.0.1 and 1.1.1.1 would have the same difference, so the index to use could be calculated as the difference between router-ids plus the last octet of the lowest one.
+* It may be easier to use locally unique private addresses, disabling duplicate address detection
+* Alternatively, the /31 corresponding to the neighbor's router ID can be used ( if router ID is 1.1.1.1, assign 1.1.1.0/31 ).
+This can work if different tiers differ in higher octets ( e.g. spine=1.1.0.x, leaf=1.1.1.x ) such that the local router's ID is not "close" to its peer